 Ann Lewinson reviews movies for the Boston Phoenix as well as for the Kansas City Star and the Santa Fe Reporter.
 She was the film critic for the Hartford Advocate for four years, during which she appeared on Hartford's Fox61 morning news and was profiled in Fitness magazine, which thought her recommendation for putting soy sauce on popcorn was just weird.
 She has written for the Sundance Daily Insider, the Tribeca Film Festival catalogue, The Independent and Willamette Week; her short story "The Kubrick Version," about a lost director's cut of The Shining, was published in AGNI.
 She studied filmmaking at the School of the Art Institute of Chicago, briefly worked as a sound editor and is finishing her first novel.
 She is a member of the Alliance of Women Film Journalists and lives in New York. (member on hiatus)

-Tom Meek is a longtime contributor at The Boston Phoenix, Cambridge Day and The Charleston City Paper and has appeared regularly on TV (NECN) and radio.
+Tom Meek is a longtime contributor at The Boston Phoenix, Cambridge Day, the WBUR ARTery and The Charleston City Paper and has appeared regularly on TV (NECN) and radio.
 His byline can also be found at Film Threat, Web Del-Sol, Cineaste and E!-Online.
 Tom likes a harmonious universe and rides his bike everywhere.
 You can follow him on Twitter @ TBMeek3.

-Brett Michel writes for The Boston Phoenix.
+Brett Michel writes for The Improper Bostonian.
 You can always find Brett dressed in black, donning a cap and sitting in the middle of one of the very front rows of the theater.

 Wesley Morris is a film critic at the Boston Globe.
 Previously, he wrote film reviews and essays for the San Francisco Examiner, and, later, the San Francisco Chronicle.
 His writing has also appeared in Film Comment and Slate.
 He was born in Philadelphia in 1975.
 He is a graduate of Yale University and now resides in Cambridge. (member on hiatus).

-Jake Mulligan is a freelance writer.
-His reviews and features have been published in Slant Magazine, The Boston Globe, The Boston Phoenix, and the Charleston City Paper, as well as at EDGEBoston.com
+Jake Mulligan is the film critic at Dig Boston.
+His reviews and features have also been published in Slant Magazine, The Boston Globe, The Boston Phoenix, and the Charleston City Paper, as well as at EDGEBoston.com

 Janice Page writes about film for the Boston Globe, where she is also editor of book development.
 She was previously on staff as an editor and writer at the Los Angeles Times and the Providence Journal-Bulletin, and she cut her journalistic teeth as editor of the weekly Old Colony Memorial in Plymouth, Mass., where the most famous attraction is a rock.
 Her new-media adventures include serving as executive producer of MSN’s now defunct BostonSidewalk.com, which was supposed to have funded her early retirement.
 A native of Braintree, Janice moved back to Massachusetts in 1997 after Lauren Bacall commanded her to leave L.A. and save her soul.
 Bacall ended one interview by saying that Boston is home to “real people.”
 This is true, even if oftentimes you find them sitting in the dark, reviewing torture porn.